AveroLLC/check-api/README.md

-# Junior Frontend Coding Exercise
+# Frontend Coding Exercise
-The following is intended as a coding exercise for junior frontend developers like recent college grads and bootcamp students.
-These requirements should be provided along with a fully implemented & documented API.
+The following is intended as a coding exercise for frontend developers.

 ## Avero Point of Sale System.
 Your job is to build the UI for Avero’s new Point of Sale system.
 Servers at Avero’s flagship restaurant, The Greasy Spoon, will use your UI to track sales throughout the day.
 You will build this UI against the existing Avero POS API (documented below).